 County Championship Preview: Lancashire v Somerset

-Somerset take on Lancashire at Southport in the LV= Insurance County Championship this week.
+Somerset travel to Emirates Old Trafford this week to take on Lancashire in the LV= Insurance County Championship First Division.

 HOW CAN I KEEP UP TO DATE?